sessionm/ios-smp-example/README.md

 ## Contents

-This app showcases how to use SessionM SDK to fetch promotional content data for presentation in a content feed.
+This app showcases how to use the SessionM SDK to fetch promotional content data for presentation in a content feed.

 A content tile can be clicked to see metadata and start video playback (if applicable).

 ## Geofence

-This app showcases how to use SessionM SDK to track the user's location and monitor regions that the user enters and exits.
+This app showcases how to use the SessionM SDK to track the user's location and monitor regions that the user enters and exits.

 API Docs: https://mmc.sessionm.com/docs/mmc-sdk/#geofencing